ma-laforge/GracePlot.jl/README.md

   - In particular: GracePlot.jl does not support Grace math operations.
 Users are expected to leverage Julia for processing data before plotting.
  - On certain runs, Grace will complain that some commands cannot be executed... almost like commands are sent too fast for Grace, or something...
 Not sure what this is.
 Try re-running.

+### SVG Issues

+GracePlot.jl will post-process SVG files in an attempt to support the W3C 1999 standard.
+The changes enable most new web browsers to display the SVG outputs.
+Note, however, that text will not appear correctly on these plots.

+The EPS format is therefore suggested if high-quality vector plots are desired.

 ### Compatibility

 Extensive compatibility testing of GracePlot.jl has not been performed.
 The module has been tested using the following environment(s):